Andrew Garrett: Students

 Association with foci (2010; Line Mikkelsen, chair)

-Molly Babel (Asst.
+Molly Babel (Assoc.
 Prof. of Linguistics, University of British Columbia)

 Phonetic and social selectivity in speech accommodation (2009; Keith Johnson, chair)

-Israel Sanz-Sánchez (Asst.
+Israel Sanz-Sánchez (Assoc.
 Prof. of Languages, West Chester University)

 The diachrony of New Mexican Spanish, 1683-1926: Philology, corpus linguistics, and dialect change (2009, Spanish and Portugese; Jerry Craddock and Milton Azevedo, co-chairs)